Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to Pediatric Oncology: Simulation study

 \subsection{Results}

-In $\mathcal{S}_1$, overall coverage is close to the nominal level and it varies mainly with the prediction horizon $\Delta t$ and follow-up maturity $t_c$ (Figure~\ref{fig:cov_drop}).
-Longer horizons are associated with lower coverage, whereas more mature follow-up yields a modest improvement.
-Loss to follow-up also slightly reduces coverage, with a stronger impact for longer-term predictions.
-This pattern reflects a trade-off in information: higher loss to follow-up improves estimation of the censoring process but reduces information for estimating the event-time distribution.
+In $\mathcal S_1$, coverage was generally close to the nominal level, with the largest variation driven by the prediction horizon and follow-up maturity at the interim analysis (Figure~\ref{fig:cov_drop}).
+Longer prediction horizons were associated with lower coverage, whereas more mature follow-up led to modest improvements.
+Loss to follow-up also reduced coverage slightly, especially for longer-term predictions.

-Prediction intervals widen as $\Delta t$ increases and $t_c$ decreases, particularly when loss to follow-up is modest.
-However, wider intervals do not necessarily translate into higher coverage.
-Worsening occur mainly when both interval bounds shift in the same direction, producing intervals that are systematically biased upward (i.e., overestimating future event counts).
-Note that interval coverage here also reflects which portion of the support of the conditional predictive distribution is captured by the interval.
+Prediction intervals widened as the prediction horizon increased and follow-up maturity decreased, particularly when loss to follow-up was limited.
+However, wider intervals did not necessarily yield higher coverage.
+Coverage deterioration was mainly observed when both interval bounds shifted in the same direction, leading to systematic overestimation of future event counts.
+Thus, finite-sample miscalibration was driven not only by interval width, but also by the location of the estimated predictive distribution relative to the true conditional distribution.

-In $\mathcal{S}_2$ under correct model specification, the prediction intervals maintained coverage close to the nominal level across almost all scenario combinations (Figure \ref{fig:cov_nodrop}).
-Coverage deteriorated slightly only when follow-up maturity was low, the treatment effect was modest - hazard ratio equal to 0.8 - and predictions were made far beyond the interim time, with a maximal loss of about 5 percentage points.
+In $\mathcal S_2$, under correct model specification, the prediction intervals maintained coverage close to the nominal level across almost all scenario combinations (Figure~\ref{fig:cov_nodrop}).
+Coverage deteriorated only mildly when follow-up maturity was low, the treatment effect was modest, and predictions were made far beyond the interim time, with a maximum loss of approximately five percentage points.

-Over-parameterised survival models were generally not inferior in terms of coverage compared with their nested counterparts, but this was achieved at the cost of wider intervals and systematically downward-biased bounds particularly in settings with substantial interim censoring.
-In contrast, the upper bounds of the predictive intervals behaved very similarly across models.
-Notably, for over-parameterised models the coverage deteriorated in scenarios with low follow-up maturity, especially when administrative censoring was limited, the hazard ratio was modest, and predictions were made far into the future.
-This loss of coverage was driven by a systematic underestimation of both lower and upper predictive limits, so that the resulting intervals tended to concentrate on the support of the conditional predictive distribution with relatively low true probability.
+More flexible survival models were not generally inferior to their simpler nested counterparts in terms of coverage, but this often came at the cost of wider intervals and biased prediction bounds, especially when interim censoring was substantial.
+The upper bounds behaved similarly across models, whereas the lower bounds were more sensitive to model flexibility.
+For over-parameterised models, coverage deteriorated most clearly when follow-up maturity was low, administrative censoring was limited, the hazard ratio was modest, and the prediction horizon was long.
+In these cases, both lower and upper bounds tended to be underestimated, so the resulting intervals concentrated on regions of the conditional predictive distribution with relatively low true probability.